tldr-pages/tldr/pages/linux/mmcli.md

 `sudo mmcli --modem={{modem}} --messaging-list-sms`

-- Delete a message from the modem by path:
+- Delete a message from the modem, specifying its path:

 `sudo mmcli --modem={{modem}} --messaging-delete-sms={{path/to/message_file}}`